 5 Ways To Help Break Your Love Addiction

-By Jim Hall, MS, Love Addiction Recovery Specialist
+By Jim Hall, MS, Love Addiction Recovery Coach

 Love Addiction is loosely defined as a dysfunctional relationship between two people in which one person strives almost compulsively to 'fix' the other person.
 A characteristic behavior in Love Addiction is enabling.

-The love addict ignores problem behavior in the other person or makes excuses for them to continuously feel needed or to live up to a false sense of responsibility for that person's conduct.
+The love addict ignores problem behavior in the other person, particularly love avoidant partners, or makes excuses for them to continuously feel needed or to live up to a false sense of responsibility for that person's conduct.

 As children growing up in dysfunctional families, love addicts believe that needs and wants are supplied by someone or some force outside of the self.